 Digital Media Lab

-CFT Digital Media Lab, located in the Digital Commons building at 1101 19th Ave.
+CFT Digital Media Lab, located in room 012 of the Digital Commons building at 1101 19th Ave.
 South, provides guidance, instruction, and resources to all university instructors, regardless of technology experience, who want to improve their technology skills and incorporate media into their teaching.

 CFT digital media specialists consult with instructors to help them think through the design, development, and implementation of digital media elements to support student learning.